helium/HIP/0134-reward-mobile-carrier-beta-hotspots.md

 This HIP proposes two incentives for Hotspot deployers if they meet the requirements detailed further below:

-1. **Qualified Hotspots** earn full Proof-of-Coverage (PoC) rewards regardless of whether they have a call detail record (CDR) or verification mapping event from a discovery mapper.
-For example, a qualified Hotspot would not have to meet the requirements of HIP 131 (or similiar CDR based HIPs) to earn full PoC.
+1. **Qualified Hotspots** earn full PoC rewards regardless of whether they have a call detail record (CDR) or verification mapping event from a discovery mapper.
+For example, a qualified Hotspot would not have to meet the requirements of HIP 131 (or similiar location based HIPs) to earn full PoC.
 Applies to outdoor and indoor wifi hotspots.

 2. **Qualified Hotspots** will automatically have an Oracle Multiplier of 1.00X regardless of its original multiplier.
 Applies to outdoor and indoor wifi hotspots.

-Hotspots meeting the requirements below will be considered qualified for the purposes of this HIP:
+Hotspots meeting the requirement below will be considered qualified for the purposes of this HIP:

-- Hotspot has been selected for the MOBILE Carrier beta
-- A Hotspot serving >25 unique connections via the MOBILE Carrier beta
+- A Hotspot serving >25 unique connections as defined by the Carrier utlizing the hotspots for Carrier Offload

 Notes:
 - Data-only hotspots, as defined by HIP 130, are out of scope for this HIP as they do not qualify for proof-of-coverage (PoC) rewards
-- Connections from Helium Mobile Subscribers are out of scope for this HIP
 - 50% of participating hotspots would meet the 25 unique connection requirements according to Nova Labs during the October 3, 2024 Mobile Working Group (MWG) call.
+- "Full PoC" refers to all rewards coming from the PoC rewards bucket including boosted rewards.

 ## Drawbacks

-Some Hotspots may not be selected for MOBILE Carrier beta.
+Some Hotspots may not be selected for Carrier Offload.
 However, there are other ways to qualify for PoC rewards as described in HIPs such as 131 and 118.

 ## Rationale and Alternatives

 This is intended to be a simple HIP that does not drastically alter the current rewards frameworks for the MOBILE network.

-The number of unique connections and other utility centric requirements (e.g. data transfer metrics) could be add and scaled higher over time as higher performing Hotspots participate in the MOBILE Carrier beta.
+The number of unique connections and other utility centric requirements (e.g. data transfer metrics) could be add and scaled higher over time as higher performing Hotspots participate in the Carrier Offload.

 ## Deployment Impact

 MOBILE Oracles will report tagging of Hotspots as qualified so they earn full PoC.
 This data will be shared in a way that community applications can allow a deployer to understand they met the requirements of this HIP.

-This change may require code changes.
-The scope of these code changes should be discussed with relevant parties, such as Nova Labs and Helium Foundation, through forums such as, Discord and Mobile Working Group (MWG) meetings, prior to HIP going for vote.

-This section will be updated prior to vote once the implementation details have been aligned with the relevant parties.
+This will HIP will require code changesa and Nova Labs has agreed to implement them if approved by the community.
+Changes were described as "relatively" straigh forward.

 ## Success Metrics